wilantury/bouncyNumbersProblem/README.md

 ## Tests

->I got this number ```1587000``` which has the 99% of bouncy numbers, using the experimental algorithm.
+>I got this number ```1587000``` which has the 99% of bouncy numbers, using the brute force algorithm.

->The Brute force algorithm is too slow.
+>The Brute force algorithm took around 6 Seconds to find the number in my machine.